 The brief “med check” practice leaves little time for the healing work of connecting humanely, communicating fully, wholly understanding, admiring & inspiring strengths, encouraging hope, and building patients’ motivation and potential to take an active role in their healthcare, all of which help establish a trusting relationship.

-Therapy & Medication Management: A Winning Combination As a licensed professional counselor (LPC) and a prescribing advanced practice nurse practitioner (PMHNP), I believe therapy and medication combined are best practice and results in better treatment outcomes.
-At this time, I am not accepting new therapy patients; however, I am well versed in therapy modalities.
+Therapy & Medication Management: A Winning Combination As a master's degree prepared community mental health counselor and a prescribing advanced practice nurse practitioner (PMHNP), I believe therapy and medication combined are best practice and results in better treatment outcomes.
+At this time, I am not accepting new therapy patients; however, I am well versed in therapy modalities and strive to incorporate them into all treatment sessions.